Editor’s note: At their request, the names of some individuals interviewed in this piece have been abbreviated to protect their identity.

 The event’s organizers were clear in their intention to expose the violence for what it is: acts of hatred motivated by transphobia.
 Often, transphobic violence gets reported in ways that obscures this underlying prejudice and instead places blame on trans individuals.

-In her speech, Morris outlined one way in which this happens.
+In her speech, M. outlined one way in which this happens.

 “Trans women who ‘pass’ are blamed for not disclosing their trans status to their partners, and the ‘trans panic’ defense is often used to protect their assailants,” she said.